ContactEngineering/topobank/topobank/static/other/TermsConditions-2.0.md

 As a rule, account data are stored securely until the deletion of the user's account and then deleted within 3 months from the time that he/she closes his/her Account.
-Data that the user has explicitly published will be retained after deletion of the user's Account.
+Data that the user has explicitly published will be retained after deletion of the user's Account, together with ORCID iD of the user.

 Where data are recorded for the purpose of the delivery of the Website, this is the case when the respective session is ended.